 Hi everyone!
 I’m Ashlyn from Belle of the Kitchen and I’m back again for our latest edition of Ideas for the Kitchen.
 This is where Carrie and I swap delicious new recipes once a month.

-Today we are sharing recipes for warm and comforting breakfast casseroles, which are great for a hearty weekday breakfast, a special weekend brunch, or even breakfast for dinner!
+Today we are sharing recipes for warm and comforting breakfast casseroles.
+They are great for a hearty weekday breakfast, a special weekend brunch, or even breakfast for dinner!
 Today I’m sharing one of my favorite breakfast recipes, French Toast Casserole.
 It’s everything you love about French Toast, all baked together in one amazing pan!

 I’m telling you right now that this French Toast Casserole is so good, you may find your self wanting it for not only breakfast, but also for your lunch, midday snack, dinner, and dessert as well!
 The bottom layer is made with brown sugar and melted butter, and tell me who doesn’t absolutely swoon over that combination?!

 You’ll start out with half a loaf of French Bread and cut it into cubes.
 I am going to be a stickler for this one, because while you could substitute other breads, it really just won’t have that perfect flavor and texture.
 The French bread is where it’s at, folks!
 It is called French Toast, after all.

-After you chop up the bread, melt some butter in a small sauce pan and stir in a cup of brown sugar.
-This will become the bottom layer of your French Toast Casserole and it gives it an amazing caramelly flavor after you bake it.
+After you chop up the bread, melt some butter in a small saucepan and stir in brown sugar.
+This will become the bottom layer of your French Toast Casserole.
+It gives it an amazing caramelly flavor after you bake it.